MatiPl01/react-native-smart-graph/docs/pages/placement/trees.md

 #### **Directed graph**

-1. Iterate over the keys of vertices present in the current graph component, verifying if a vertex appears in the roots array.
+1. Iterate over the keys of vertices present in the current graph component verifying if a vertex appears in the roots array.
 If the **roots array** is **supplied and contains a vertex**, return this vertex key,

 2. Create a **list of candidates** for a root vertex.
 Find all **vertices with no incoming edges** and save this list as a list of candidates. **If the list is empty**, treat **all vertices** of the graph component as candidates,